Editorial & Affiliate Disclosure

 How does the Tiny Support table of contents work?

-When you choose the “Post – Sidebar” template for an article, Tiny Support auto-generates a table of contents based on your H2 and H3 headings.
-This works in basic cases, but for long, complex docs with many headings, the TOC becomes unwieldy and is not pleasant to use.
+When you choose the “Post – Sidebar” template for an article, Tiny Support auto-generates a table of contents based on your H2 headings.
+This simple approach prevents the list getting unwieldy.

 How much does Tiny Support cost?